 The governance system of Credendo SR covers the outline of the company's individual business activities in terms of nature, scale and complexity, and reflects the underlying risk profile adequately.
+There have been changes to the governance system in preparation for the planned merger, which is due to take place in 2021, with retroactive effect from 1st of January 2021.

 Overall, Credendo SR has a three-member Management Board and 27 employees (10 of them in the Swiss branch in Geneva).
+At the end of the 2020 financial year, the Chairman of the Management Board will leave the company and the Management Board will then consist of only two persons.
 The Supervisory Board consists of four shareholder representatives and two works council delegates and is responsible for the appointment of the members of the Management Board.
-The four key functions (risk management, actuarial function, compliance function, internal audit function) and relevant committees are firmly anchored within the organisational structure and decision-making processes.
+The two members of the supervisory board delegated by the works council resigned from the supervisory board on 15 December 2020 after the works council was dissolved in December 2020.
+As of this date, the supervisory board consists only of the four capital representatives The four key functions (risk management, actuarial function, compliance function, internal audit function) and relevant committees are firmly anchored within the organisational structure and decision-making processes.

 The remuneration system of Credendo SR is based on the basic principle of a fair remuneration corresponding to the skills and performance of the executives and employees.
 The current market practice is also taken into account.
-Negative incentive systems are avoided in order to guarantee a prudent and risk-conscious business practice.
+Negative incentive systems are avoided in order to guarantee a prudent and riskconscious business practice.
 In order to ensure the required professional qualification and personal reliability of its managers and staff, Credendo SR has clearly defined "fit & proper" criteria in place.
 These criteria are reviewed as part of an evaluation process and ensure competent decision making within Credendo SR.

 An appropriate and effective risk management system, comprising strategies, processes and reporting procedures based on group-wide risk assessments and evaluation, is a central element in the organizational structure and decision-making processes.
-Risk appetite, risk preferences and risk limits for day-to-day business are defined in the risk appetite agreed by the Supervisory Board at the proposal of the Management Board and compliance with these requirements reviewed by the Management Board.
+Risk appetite, risk preferences and risk limits for day-to-day business are defined in the risk appetite agreed by the Supervisory Board at the proposal of the Management Board and compliance with these requirements is reviewed by the Management Board.
 In the internal reporting, the risk management function also evaluates the identified risks